-when 1) the entity requires support for a quick question & answer; 2) the QA&I team is conducting the full review; or 3) the entity needs examples of how to accomplish a specific task.

-- Intermediate TA requires additional support for the entity when 1) additional time is needed beyond the QA&I full review; 2) the involvement of a Subject Matter Expert (SME) is necessary; or 3) additional research about a policy question is required.
+- Basic TA requires only one or two steps and occurs when 1) the entity requires support for a quick question & answer; 2) ODP is conducting entity monitoring; or 3) the entity needs examples of how to accomplish a specific task. - Intermediate TA requires additional support for the entity when 1) additional time is needed beyond entity monitoring activities; 2) the involvement of a Subject Matter Expert (SME) is necessary; or 3) additional research about a policy question is required.
 Intermediate TA for Providers can involve the support of ODP as needed.
-AEs should contact their QA&I Regional Lead if support is needed. - Intensive TA is a long-term engagement that requires the involvement of ODP ID/A Central Office and/or ODP BSASP staff and the development of a TA Strategy.
-Intensive TA may occur when 1) an entity is issued a DCAP; 2) an entity is in need of significant organizational change; 3) there is insufficient availability of the AE to deliver TA to an ID/A and/or shared Providers; 4) an entity has serious and/or ongoing issues with ODP quality expectations; or 5) the AE needs support from ODP to deliver TA to multiple ID/A and/or shared Providers with the same issue.
+AEs should contact their QA&I Regional Lead if support is needed. - Intensive TA is a long-term engagement that necessitates the development of a TA Strategy.
+Intensive TA may occur when 1) an entity is issued a Directed Correct Action Plan (DCAP); 2) an entity is in need of significant organizational change; 3) there is insufficient availability and/or capacity of the AE to deliver TA to Providers; 4) an entity has serious and/or ongoing issues with ODP quality expectations; or 5) additional support is needed to deliver TA to multiple entities.